Qincheng-Sheng/Raspberry-Pi-Remote-Video-Transmission-by-Socket/README.md

 # Instructions
 1. Enable your picamera
-2. check your pc ip
+2. Check your pc ip
-3. use command v4l2-ctl --list-devices check your picamera device number
+3. Check your picamera device number and replace with your dev number in client.py #9line
 4. Run serve.py first and then run client.py

 # Reference link